johnxu21/johnxu21.github.io/teaching/CS472/Timetable/dynamic_analysis/testing.md

 - Respond to review comments.
 - Resolve conversations before merging.

-The PR may be merged only after receiving the required approval.
+If a peer review was provided, address the feedback before merging.
 Once satisfied with the changes, the reviewer should approve the PR and ask the PR author to merge it.
+If no review was provided, you may merge once your changes satisfy the issue's acceptance criteria.

 Do not push directly to `main`; changes must be merged through an approved PR.